 Sensitive Skin

-Sensitive skin reacts easily to new products, fragrance, or environmental stressors.
+People with easily reactive skin often find that certain products can feel irritating to new products, fragrance, or environmental stressors.
 Sunscreen can help or hurt, depending on your choice.

 Look for: